 Paired with your favorite vegetable this cabbage and ham dish comes out great every time.
 We will share how to make this as an easy Crockpot recipe but you could stew in a pot just the same.
 Check it out. (affiliate links present)

-Crock pot Cabbage and Ham
+Crock pot Cabbage and Ham Recipe

-It’s quite flexible too because you could use precooked bacon chopped up sometime as well.
+Itโs quite flexible too because you could use precooked bacon chopped up sometime as well.
 We do this often with our Instant Pot fried cabbage and OMG it is amazing.
-I could eat it as my whole meal and yes my kids think I’m crazy but that is okay.
+I could eat it as my whole meal and yes my kids think Iโm crazy but that is okay.

-- 1 small head of cabbage cubed
+- 1 small head of cabbage cubed into large bite size squares

-- Chicken broth
+- Chicken broth or stock works too

 - Butter or for dairy free use a plant based vegan alternative

-- Black pepper
+- Black pepper and salt to taste

-- Garlic powder
+- Garlic powder too for added yum

 Diced bacon can be added in there and/or brown some ground sausage and add that too for a meat lovers paradise.
 Very versatile like I said before which I love.

 - Cube cabbage into large bite size pieces.
-Put into slow cooker with your chopped up precooked ham pieces.
-Top with broth and seasonings.

 - Slice butter into pats and add to the top of everything.

-- Cover and cook on high for 5 hours cooking time or until leaves are as tender as you’d like.
+- Cover and cook on high for 5 hours or until leaves are as tender as youโd like.
+Gently fold together and serve.

 There is a third item you could add to make it even heartier, add potatoes!
 For this one follow our Crockpot cabbage and sausage with potatoes instructions.
 That is fabulous too and you can swap out with whatever meat you have on hand.
 Heck, even if you have leftover pork chops, throw that in.
 You know how I hate wasting food.

 Snowing outside and want something warm to go down your throat?
 Try our slow cooker cabbage soup here for another family meal idea.
 If you find this baby on sale buy a few heads because there are oodles of possibilities to make with it.
-It’s not just a side dish y’all.
+Itโs not just a side dish yโall.

 Cabbage and Ham